Erica pectinifolia flowers

 Photographer: Louis Jordaan

-The flowers are tubular, bulging a little in the middle and constricted at the throat.
-The corolla is hairy, longer haired in its upper part, the hairs hooked.
+The flowers are tubular, bulging a little in the middle nearer the tip than the base and constricted at the throat.
+The corolla is hairy, longer-haired in its upper part, the hairs hooked.
 The short corolla lobes are blunt-tipped and slightly spreading.
-Corolla colour is white or tinged pink and fading to dull pink.
+Corolla colour is white or pink and fading to dull pink.
 The corolla tube is from 14 mm to 18 mm long.

-The anthers are included at the bulge in the tube.
-The top-shaped ovary is hairy and its style exserted, ending in a small head-like stigma.
+The eight anthers are included at the bulge in the corolla tube.
+The top-shaped ovary is hairy and its style exserted, ending in a small, pinhead stigma.

-Flowering occurs from before midautumn through winter and spring, maybe all year round (Bond and Goldblatt, 1984; Baker and Oliver, 1967; iNaturalist; https://www.worldfloraonline.org).
+Flowering occurs from before midautumn through winter and spring to all year round (Manning and Helme, 2024; Bond and Goldblatt, 1984; Baker and Oliver, 1967; iNaturalist; https://www.worldfloraonline.org).